 Tenants in 2010 included Cell City, City Sweets Cafe, City Sweets Ice Cream, D-Nexphaze, Digital Home Cinema, Express Cuts, Italiano’s Bistro, Kim’s Nails, Money Mart, Nature Science, Peddler’s Exchange, Princess Cakes & Catering, Production Plus, The Dog House, and Woodside Footwear.
 15

 The shuttered inline stores began to be replaced by churches, and by 2011, there were 16 such facilities in the mall, drawing about 1,000 people for service on weekends.
 13 By July 2013, there were 24 churches.
 6

 On August 27, 19 it was announced that Dillard’s Outlet would close in September because its lease was expiring.
 7 It was the last remaining store in the mall.
 19

-Over security and safety concerns, the city of Euclid ordered the shopping center closed in late 2016.
+Over security and safety concerns, the city of Euclid ordered the shopping center to close in late 2016.
 8

 In September 2017, Amazon announced plans to build a 650,000 square-foot fulfillment center on the site of the mall, employing 1,000.
-9 10 Demolition of the former shopping center began later in the year and the new fulfillment center is expected to open in 2019.
+9 10 Demolition of the former shopping center began later in the year and the new fulfillment center opened in 2019.
 10

 - Piorkowski, Jeff.
 “Mall’s future is subject of study.”
 Sun News [Cleveland], 28 May 1998.